 Beef is the main ingredient.
 We use the leanest cut possible (90% lean) and try to buy a grass-fed brand.
 Ground turkey is an option as well as vegan soy crumbles.

-We absolutely love the fresh onions and mushrooms in this sauce.
-If you like green peppers, then add those too.
+We absolutely love fresh onions and mushrooms in this sauce.
+If you like green peppers, add those too.
+Honestly, you can sneak in other vegetables too.
+Puree carrots and cauliflower and you can add those to the sauce too!

 Well, you can’t blame a girl for trying to please everyone!

-Saute the onions and mushrooms for about 5-7 minutes and then add the rest of the sauce ingredients.
+Step 3 – Saute onions and mushrooms for about 5-7 minutes and then add the rest of the sauce ingredients.
 Cook over medium heat for about 5-10 minutes to wake-up the flavor and aroma of the tomato paste (lesson learned from Rachel Ray) and to allow all the flavors to combine.

 Need a quick dinner?
 Just pull the sauce out of the freezer, defrost and serve on the tastiest bread you can find.